Made with a vanilla wafer crust and a creamy cheesecake batter, these Mini Cheesecakes are a perfect bite-sized dessert.

 How to Make Mini Cheesecakes

-- Line mini muffin tin pans with mini cupcake liners--enough for 48 mini cheesecakes.
+- Line mini muffin tin pans with mini cupcake liners to keep the cheesecake from sticking to the pan and to provide a serving vessel for the mini cheesecakes.

-- Put 1 vanilla wafer into each cupcake liner.
+- Place 1 vanilla wafer into each cupcake liner.
 It should JUST fit.

 - In a large mixing bowl or stand mixer, beat the cream cheese until light and fluffy.
 Be patient, you don't want any lumps in the cream cheese, because that would result in lumpy cheesecakes.

 - Add in eggs, sugar, vanilla extract, and lemon juice together until smooth and creamy.
-Be sure to scrape down the sides of the mixing bowl and then beat well again.
+Be sure to scrape down the sides of the mixing bowl and then beat well again until your batter is fully incorporated together and creamy.

 - Bake the cheesecakes until the sides puff up and the center is still a TINY bit jiggly.
 They will continue to bake as they sit in the muffin tins, so you do not want to over-bake.

-- Let cheesecakes cool for 10 minutes in the pan and then remove from pan and cool for another 10-20 minutes on a cooling rack.
+- Once baked, allow the cheesecakes to cool for 10 minutes in the pan and then remove them from the pan and cool for another 10-20 minutes on a cooling rack.

 Make-Ahead and Storage Instructions

 Bite-Sized Cheesecakes are great for a party because they can be made up to 4 days in advance, and unlike many foods, they taste better after refrigeration.

 These mini cheesecakes also can be frozen if you happen to have leftovers or want to prepare longer than 4 days in advance.
 To Freeze Cheesecakes, let cheesecakes cool completely.
-Place on a baking sheet and place in freezer until frozen solid--anywhere from 30 minutes to overnight.
+Place on a baking sheet and place in the freezer until frozen solid--anywhere from 30 minutes to overnight.
 Transfer cheesecakes to a freezer bag and seal well.
 Store in the freezer for up to 2-3 months.
-Defrost in the refrigerator.
+Defrost in the refrigerator overnight before serving.

 More Favorite Dessert Recipes